 9. Why does it have to cost so much?
 Is there a way we could do this more efficiently?
 This is a commercial project that is in a town building.
 As such, it must meet certain standards that are not at issue in private projects.
-This naturally adds to the cost and includes things like public procurement laws that require that all contractors and subcontractors are paid prevailing wages; requirements for a full sprinkling system and a fire alarm system; requirements for a performance bond, a payment bond, and insurance coverage, which adds to the cost but ultimately gives protection to the town.
+This naturally adds to the cost, and includes things like public procurement laws that require that all contractors and subcontractors are paid prevailing wages; requirements for a full sprinkling system and a fire alarm system; requirements for a performance bond, a payment bond, and insurance coverage, which adds to the cost but ultimately gives protection to the town.
 There are also structural features (like existing columns to work around) when designing space within an existing building.
 Moreover, it is important to note that we are working with a highly experienced, professional architect who has done dozens of projects just like this, and who has scrutinized every detail with us, providing great assurance that the cost is reasonable for what we are building.
 We have worked aggressively with the architect to make design changes to squeeze out as much costs as possible from the project, without jeopardizing its integrity.
 It should also be remembered that the town is paying less than 60% of the total costs, because we will be relying on private fundraising and other sources to make up the remaining 40%.
 Finally, we want to say a word about the cost to each resident and each household because we think that is an important measure to keep in mind.
 This project will be financed over 30 years, so that those who move to town in the future will have a chance to participate in financially supporting it.
 We feel that is only appropriate.
-The Advisory Committee has calculated that the project will add only \$24 per year to the average property tax bill.
+The added cost to each resident and household will amount to 40 cents per person per month (or \$4.88 per year) or 1.23 per household per month (or \$14.75 per household per year.
 Given what this project will mean to our community, we think it is one of the best investments our town can make.